 Outside of work, Furhaad enjoys socialising with friends and family, and going to the cinema, theatre and concerts.
 He loves travelling and if he’s not in the office he's probably in Madeira, one his favourite destination.
 He loves to try new cuisines from around the world and is also a big Disney fan.

 Claire is the quiet one in the corner who looks after Revoluton’s website, email and social media.
 She helps us build an online community and use digital tools to help us work more effectively.

 Claire’s love of design and technology led her to web development.
 After working as a web designer in education and local government for over 10 years, she took a sabbatical to revive her hands-on creative skills and move into the arts sector.

 Outside of work, Claire enjoys reading, going for 'thinking' walks, and drawing and designing.
-She likes nothing more than being in bed by 9.30pm.
+She likes nothing more than being in bed by 9.30pm with a good book.